stephenfjohnson/coffee-offering/src/pages/about/about.md

 ---
 ## Purpose

-* Streamline global coffee offerings as digital listings.
+* Create tasteful digital offering sheets for the coffee industry
-* Consolidate sourcing options for buyers.
+* Showcase a global inventory an with advanced search system
-* Increase market access of coffee supply.
+* Display supply options for coffee buyers
-* Encourage trade growth.
+* Increase market access for coffee suppliers

 ## Coffees